- 1 Staghorn Fern Overview

 Types of Staghorn Fern

-There are around 24 varieties of staghorn fern referred to in texts on platyceriums.
-However, there’s some confusion as to exactly how many types of staghorn fern there really are.
+There are around 24 varieties referred to in texts on platyceriums.
+However, there’s some confusion as to exactly how many types there really are.
 Some varieties have been merged over the years and considered part of the same species, just different cultivars.

 It’s generally assumed that, for most gardeners’ purposes, there’s actually around eighteen varieties grown commonly.
 Here’s a short list of some of the most popular varieties you’re likely to find.